CheickPaul/CheickPaul/README.md

 - *Python for Data Analysis* – Wes McKinney
 - *Introduction to OCaml* – Jason Hickey
 - *Real World OCaml* – Yaron Minsky
+-
+---
+## 📈 Algorithmic Trading System for Ultra Bond (UB) under development

+This project aims to develop a high performance trading algorithm designed for the Ultra Bond (UB) futures market.
+The strategyis based on Smart Money Concepts (SMC), volume spikes, time-based execution windows, economic news filtering basics elements that I have already used for passing rigorous propfirm challenge.
+The core innovation lies in the integration of multiple AI agents, each responsible of replicating key elements of discretionary trading.
+The goal is to progressively evolve the systemfrom a semi automated assistant to a fully autonomous algorithm.
+This repository documents the design, architecture, agent roles and the logic of the system.
+The algorithm is under **under active development** and will be refined in progressive stages.
 ---

 ## 📊 GitHub Stats